Searching from Area to Point: A Hierarchical Framework for Semantic-Geometric Combined Feature Matching: Methodology

-The GP aims to determine the true matches among multiple matching possibilities {of doubtful areas}.
-Given doubtful areas $\{\alpha_i\}_{i}^{H}, \{\beta_i\}_{i}^{R}, R\leq H$ in images $I_0,I_1$ which can not be well matched by SAM, and assume $R$ true area matches exist:
+The GP aims to determine the true matches among multiple matching possibilities of doubtful areas.
+Given doubtful areas { $\{\alpha_i\}_{i}^{H}, \{\beta_j\}_{j}^{R}, R\leq H$} in $I_0,I_1$ which can not be confidently matched by SAM, and assume $R$ correct area matches exist: